SCHOOL PROGRAMS

 Although workshops can be one-day events, we suggest workshops are at least an hour long and have multiple sessions for optimal educational value to participants.

-LEXPHIL LEARNING PROGRAMS ARE SUPPORTED IN PART BY:
+LEXPHIL LEARNING PROGRAMS SUPPORTED BY